Department of Theatre

 There are numerous opportunities to have active work on production — first years are as likely to be cast as seniors, and new designers, directors, dramaturgs, stage managers, and technicians get immediately placed on production Practicum.
 Students can also apply for a Theatre Scholarship.

 We encourage Theatre majors to specialize.
 You may concentrate your studies in acting, design and technical theatre, directing and dramaturgy, or musical theatre through our array of course offerings or independent study options.
 All students can also minor in dance or participate in our dance productions.
-As a Theatre major, you can continuously hone your craft while taking traditional performance classes.
-You may study voice or dance technique in upper-level courses while taking classes in contemporary acting styles, the business of theatre, and acting on camera.
+As a Theatre major, you can continuously hone your craft while taking traditional performance and design classes.
+You may study voice or dance technique in upper-level courses while taking classes in contemporary acting and musical theatre, directing, or design skills like drafting, rendering, and model-making.

 Mission Statement